Serenity0204/Serenity0204/README.md

 Aspiring Software Engineer
 --------------------------

-Hi I'm Lin, I'm in my second year of college studying computer science.
+Hi I'm Lin, I'm in my second year of college studying computer engineering.
 I love Math, Physics, and problem solving.

 * 🌍  I'm based in California
 * ✉️  You can contact me at [yuhenglin02042003@gmail.com](mailto:yuhenglin02042003@gmail.com)
-* 🧠  I'm learning data structures and algorithms problem solving through leetcode
+* 🧠  I'm currently working on several C++ SFML projects to sharpen my skills
-* ⚡  I like backend more, I plan to study more about databases when I enter my third year
+* ⚡  I like backend more, and I like to use Django to build web projects.
+I planned to build my own non-profit e-learning platform in my third year.

 ### Skills